-The Company's fair value of financial instruments disclosure is based upon information available to management as of December 31, 2016 and 2015.
+The Company's fair value of financial instruments disclosure is based upon information available to management as of December 31, 2017 and 2016.
 Considerable judgment is necessary to interpret market data and develop estimated fair value.
 Accordingly, the estimates presented herein are not necessarily indicative of the amounts the Company could realize on disposition of the financial instruments.
 The use of different market assumptions and/or estimation methodologies may have a material effect on the estimated fair value amounts.

-The Company's financial instruments consist mainly of cash and cash equivalents, restricted cash, accounts receivable, note receivable, accounts payable, accrued liabilities, interest rate swaps and long-term debt.
+The Company's financial instruments consist mainly of cash and cash equivalents, restricted cash, accounts receivable, note receivable, long term loan, accounts payable, accrued liabilities, interest rate swaps and long-term debt.
 The carrying values for cash and cash equivalents, restricted cash, accounts receivable, note receivable, accounts payable and accrued liabilities approximate their fair value, principally due to the short-term nature of these instruments.
 The carrying value of the Senior Secured Term Loan approximates fair value as the interest rate is re-determined regularly based on current interest rates.
-The fair value of the Senior Secured Bonds at December 31, 2016 was approximately \$99.8 million based on quoted market prices, Level 1 in the fair value hierarchy.
+The fair value of the Senior Secured Bonds at December 31, 2017 and 2016 was approximately \$94.9 million and \$99.8 million, respectively, based on quoted market prices, Level 1 in the fair value hierarchy.